lraulin/mypyutils/README.md

 item.

-quick_add.py -c will save the contents of your clipboard as a new Inbox item, and could also be added to keyboard shortcut.
+quick_add.py -c will save the contents of your clipboard as a new Inbox item, and could also be added to a keyboard shortcut.

 The prompt can also be used to enter multiple tasks by calling the main program with the option -Q. Hit Ctrl-C to exit.